foo-software/literal/README.md

 # Literal

 While popular JavaScript libraries like React have revolutionized software engineering, their evolution have nurtured the growth of inherent challenges absorbed by the end user.
+Literal takes different approaches in its core to prioritize ease of development and optimal user experience.

 Below are a list of JavaScript library characteristics Literal aims to differ on compared to the mainstream.